 Energetic British information sponge.
 Shameless nerd with a passion for running, rowing, board games, houseplants and languages.
 At Beekeeper I'm part of a 2 person super-team doing product marketing.
 That's the early stage strategic positioning, training and messaging around our product and its features.

-Ruth, Junior Product Marketer
+Ruth, Product Marketing Manager

 Do you have a guiding principle, motto,

 You get out of life what you put in.

 who inspires you?

 My niece and nephew!
 They are 5 and 7, and they throw themselves into every aspect of life with boundless energy and passion.

 They also both see gender in a very neutral way, which is refreshing - in their eyes, anyone can be or do anything they want.
 If I ever need a mental reset, I try to put myself in their shoes.

 How do you measure your success?

 I measure success by how I feel in the mornings.

 If I'm excited and motivated when I wake up, I know I'm achieving things and growing!
 Personal growth and challenges make me super happy.
 It's not about the goal, it's about the journey.